This is an unsolicited review.

 Authors have to be careful with data in books because many reader’s eyes glaze over if they include too much.
 I’m a data junky so in spite of Marketing to Millennials’ multitude of facts and figures, I still wanted more.
 For most people, the book includes more than enough to digest and utilize.
 The biggest drawback for Canadian marketers is the book content is primarily American, but the insights are still applicable to the Canadian market.

-We give Marketing to Millennials: Reach the Largest and Most Influential Generation of Consumers Ever, by Jeff Fromm and Christie Garton, 4/5 maple leaves!
+We give Marketing to Millennials: Reach the Largest and Most Influential Generation of Consumers Ever

 Have you read Marketing to Millennials?
 Please share your review in the comments below.